 One of the challenges in conducting regular surveys is low response rates.

-Low participation rate may also skew eNPS results.
-In such cases, either only promoters or detractors are the only ones who voice their opinions.
+A low participation rate may also skew eNPS results.
+In such cases, either promoters or detractors are the only ones who voice their opinions.
 Hence, the score won't give you an accurate picture of what's going on in your business.

 Therefore, encourage your employees to provide feedback by fostering openness and transparency.
 Let your employees know that all answers are confidential and there would be no repercussions whatsoever if they voice their opinions.

 Avoid bombarding employees with surveys and reminders, as this might lead to survey fatigue - especially among non-professional workers.

 Read our suggestions on mitigating survey fatigue here.

 3. Gauge the drivers of eNPS with the help of technology tools

 While finding out eNPS itself only requires one question, but you also need to ask other questions to help you give context to this score.

 You need to understand the drivers affecting employee engagement to improve your eNPS.
 It may revolve around compensation, work-life balance, growth opportunities, and more.
 A deep dive into key drivers of eNPS can help you understand what's working for your organization and what needs improvement.

 The below image depicts how platforms like EngageRocket give you the power to make smart decisions based on data and analytics.